KxSystems/docs/docs/wp/disaster-floods/index.md

 _Monthly Model_

 When splitting the data for this model, it was deemed important that no time leakage occurred between the training and test sets (e.g. the training set contained information from 2009 to 2017, while the test set contained the remaining years).
-This ensures that the model is being tested in a way that is similar to a real-world deployment.
+This ensured that the model was being tested in a way that was similar to a real-world deployment.
 A split was chosen so that 20 percent of the data for each site was in the test set.

 ```q
 q)cutoff:update cutoff:min[date]+floor 0.8*max[date]-min[date]by site_no from cleaned_monthly